Healthy Homes Assessment Pandora

 Home Assessments Pandora for Rental Properties

-There are many things you should look for during a home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
-Some examples include:
+There are many things you should look for in a house review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are a few examples:

-The consequences of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling can be significant for landlords and property managers.
-For specialist assistance, get in touch today to book your rental property house evaluation.
+The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can have a significant impact for property managers and landlords.
+For expert advice get in touch today to book your rental property home evaluation.

 home assessments for rental properties